finos/rune-dsl/documentation/documentation.rst

 Qualified Types
 """""""""""""""

 The ``calculation`` qualified type represents the outcome of a calculation in the model and is specified instead of the type for the attribute.
-An attribute with the ``calculation`` type is meant to be associated to a ``calculation`` model artefact as described in the *Calculation* section.
-The type is implied by the calculation output.
+An attribute with the ``calculation`` type is meant to be associated to a function annotated with the calculation keyword, as described in the *Function Artefacts* section.
+The type is implied by the function output.

 An example usage is the conversion from clean price to dirty price for a bond, as part of the ``CleanPrice`` class: